-Privacy is indeed a serious concern on Facebook, but many of us understandably attempt to attack the problem from the wrong angle.
+Privacy is indeed a serious concern on Facebook, but many folks understandably attempt to attack the problem from the wrong angle.

-While we can and should lock down the privacy settings on our Facebook accounts as much as we possibly can without cutting our friends and followers completely out of our online lives, the most effective privacy measures take place before we even touch the mouse, keyboard or touch screen.
+While you can and should lock down the privacy settings on your Facebook account as much as you possibly can without cutting your friends and followers completely out of your online life, the most effective privacy measures take place before you even touch the mouse, keyboard or touch screen.

 Truth be told, the key to true privacy on Facebook is being judicious about what you post in the first place.

 Sure, you might trust that one friend with your life (and justifiably so), but he/she is human, and all humans make mistakes.